Andhika Chrisnayudhanto: Career

 Two years after serving as director, on 19 July 2019 Andhika was promoted to become the agency's deputy for international cooperation, replacing Hamidin who was transferred to South Sulawesi as the province's police chief.

 In August 2024 Andhika was nominated by President Joko Widodo as ambassador to Papua New Guinea.
 However, he was never summoned for a fit and proper test by the House of Representatives for the office.
 After Joko Widodo was replaced by Prabowo Subianto, Andhika was nominated for ambassador to Brazil in July 2025.
 His nomination was approved by the House of Representatives in a session on 8 July 2025.
 He was installed on 25 August 2025.
+He provided copies of his credentials to the secretary general of the foreign ministry Maria Laura da Rocha on 26 December 2025 and presented his credentials to President Luiz Inácio Lula da Silva on 3 February 2026.

 Personal life

 Andhika is married to Tri Dewi Widyastuti and has four children.